maximinus/crew-python-runner/README.md

     python -c "import crew_python_runner"

-This will ensure the image is pulled.
+Before using the library, as otherwise you may see a delay in usage.
 Alternatively, pull the image from docker yourself on the command line

     docker image pull python:3.11